 AllerClear D-24 Hour Side Effects

-Note: This page contains information about the side effects of loratadine / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name AllerClear D-24 Hour.
+Note: This document contains side effect information about loratadine / pseudoephedrine.
+Some dosage forms listed on this page may not apply to the brand name AllerClear D-24 Hour.

 For Healthcare Professionals

 Applies to loratadine / pseudoephedrine: oral tablet extended release.

 The manufacturer has not provided adverse event information.[Ref]